MonteLogic/MoL-blog-content/posts/work-notes/MoL-blog-weba/MoL-blog-weba-wn-1.md

 So the TaskBar needs to have the Stripe logic isolated and if the .env is not there than take out that part without triggering a false negative.

 Okay, got that finished in the #5 issue, which is kind of going over scope.

+...
+Okay so no remark plugins, see (here)[https://github.com/hashicorp/next-mdx-remote/issues/375].